Facts & stats

 For customers of Remote, all employee payments will be made in equal bi-monthly instalments, payable in arrears.

 We can help you get a new employee started in Brazil fast.
-The minimum onboarding time we need is only two weeks.
+The minimum onboarding time we need is only 14 working days.

 Our team ensures your employees are onboarded and paid as quickly as possible while keeping your business compliant with all local employment legislation.
 The minimum onboarding time begins after the employee submits all required information onto the Remote platform.
 The onboarding timeline is also dependent upon registration with local authorities.